-My day was pretty good thanks to an afternoon baking session – I baked the best gluten-free brownies EVER!
-Not even kidding.
-Actually, they are pretty much the best brownies ever, gluten-free or not.
+Fudgy and delicious, these are the best gluten-free brownies!
+They’re actually the best brownies ever, gluten-free or not!
 I’m so excited to share the recipe with you and hope you love them as much as I do!
+This is an older post that got a little photo refresh.. and we got to eat a ton of brownies.

 Best Gluten-Free Brownies